meta-llama/llama-recipes/docs/inference.md

 ## Flash Attention and Xformer Memory Efficient Kernels

 Setting `use_fast_kernels` will enable using of Flash Attention or Xformer memory-efficient kernels based on the hardware being used.
 This would speed up inference when used for batched inputs.
-This has been enabled in `optimum` library from HuggingFace as a one-liner API, please read more [here](https://pytorch.org/blog/out-of-the-box-acceleration/).
+This has been enabled in `optimum` library from Hugging Face as a one-liner API, please read more [here](https://pytorch.org/blog/out-of-the-box-acceleration/).

 ```bash
 python examples/chat_completion/chat_completion.py --model_name "PATH/TO/MODEL/7B/" --prompt_file examples/chat_completion/chats.json  --quantization --use_auditnlg --use_fast_kernels